phluid61/internet-drafts/file-scheme/draft.md

 maximise compatibility with previous specifications, implementations MAY choose to include an "auth-path" with no "file-auth".

-Systems exhibit different levels of case-sensitivity.
-Unless the file system is known to be case-insensitive, implementations MUST maintain the case of file and directory names when translating file URIs to and from the local system's representation of file paths, and any systems or devices that transport file URIs MUST NOT alter the case of file URIs they transport.

 Some systems have case-sensitive file naming and some do not.
 As such the file scheme supports case sensitivity, in order to retain the case as given.
 Any transport-related handling of the file URI scheme MUST